 There are two common questions that people have when they get their DNA results back.
 They stem from being either overwhelmed or underwhelmed by the number of 4th cousin or closer matches.
 In this post, you will learn why you have so many DNA matches, or why you don’t have enough DNA matches.

-Why do I have so few DNA matches?
+Why do I have so few DNA matches on my DNA results?

 Some people have a really, really small number of matches.
 This person only has 16 4th cousin or closer matches.
 And in fact, only one of his matches is at a 3rd cousin level.
 The rest are more distant.

 The person whose results that you see in the above screenshot was born in another country, and so were his parents.
 This is a perfect example of why some of us have more matches on Ancestry than others.

 Some of the factors that go into how many DNA matches you will have when you test.

 How efficient and effective were your ancestors at procreating and raising their children to adulthood?

 I know this sounds like an odd thing to think about, but work with me.

 How many kids did they have, how many survived, how many of their kids had kids, and so on and so on?